accellera-official/systemc/docs/DEVELOPMENT.md

   for creating the release tarballs should be marked with an *annotated* and optionally signed Git tag.

-        # git tag -a -m "<package> <version>" <package>-<version> <refspec>
+        # git tag -a -m "<package> <version>" <version> <refspec>
-        git tag -a -m "SystemC 2.3.0" systemc-2.3.0 release
+        git tag -a -m "SystemC 2.3.0" 2.3.0 release

-  The tag name follow the pattern `<package>-<version>`, where `version` follows the versioning rules in IEEE 1666-2011, which means it should follow one of the three standard formats:
+  The tagname should contain the `<version>`, following the versioning rules in IEEE 1666-2011.
+There are three standard formats:
   * `x.x.x_beta_<isodate>` for beta/internal versions
   * `x.x.x_pub_rev_<isodate>` for public review versions, and
   * `x.x.x` for public release versions.

-  *NOTE:* The tag should be on the `release` branch, to enable the automated tarball creation in the next step.
+> *NOTE:* The tag should be on the `release` branch, to enable the
+> automated tarball creation in the next step.

 4. **Create the release tarball**